This article contains paid advertising by Flipsnack.

 Remember: these suggestions are intended to be feasible for you as a small operation as opposed to strategies that are intended for larger organisations (who have the time, manpower and financial resources to implement them effectively).
 Once you’ve found some success and you want to scale, it’s worth building on these ideas and trying out different tactics, too.

-What small business marketing strategies would you recommend in 2019?
+What small business marketing strategies would you recommend ?
 Let us know in the comments section below!